 Apple Music gives you access to more than 30 million tracks, and you’ll get playlists and recommendations tailored to you.

-You can get six months of Apple Music for free this Black Friday weekend!
-More information here: How to get 6 months Apple Music for free.
+UPDATE: As of 28 November 2020 there is a free five month trial of Apple Music on offer.
+More information here: How to get five months Apple Music for free.

 Apple Music free trial